Attenborough Class

 At home, to help your child's development of reading, we encourage you to please read with and/or listen to your child at least five times per week.
 Please record in the orange reading journal and ensure that your child brings this to and from school every day!
 Each time your child reads, please number it in the margin of the journal, as this will be counted towards an award; 25 reads = bronze, 50 = silver and 75 = gold.

-Spellings; words from the year 3 scheme of work will be set on a Friday with a test the following Friday.
+Spelling words from the year 3 scheme of work will be set on a Thursday and tested following Thursday.
 Please see the new homework book for the weekly words as well as the half-term overview.
 We follow this exactly.
-The homework book will now be used instead of the spelling journal.
 We will learn keywords, known as ‘tier or wow words’.
 The focus of these is to understand the meaning and be able to use these orally and in writing.
-Common exception words (cew) are also worked on regularly and tested at intervals through the year to track progress.
+Common exception words (CEW) are also worked on regularly and tested at intervals through the year to track progress.

-Maths homework will be largely linked to the Times Table Rock Stars (TTRS) website.
-There will be a weekly task set on the website.
+Maths will be largely linked to the Times Table Rock Stars (TTRS) website.
+There will be a weekly task set on the website set at 15 minutes.

 Initially we will set 10 minutes a week, increasing through the year.
 Please encourage your child to log on to complete this task, as it will help their number work hugely.